lena-dantoni/light_study/README.md

 # Light Study

 ### Description of the project

-This tudy shows the impact of natural light in a typical office thanks to different factors usually used in the building industry for certifications, labels, etc. The main factors studied here are daylight factor (DF) and daylight autonomy (DLA).
+This study shows the impact of natural light in a typical office thanks to different factors usually used in the building industry for certifications, labels, etc. The main factors studied here are daylight factor (DF) and daylight autonomy (DLA).
 I am using Rhino and Grasshopper for the daylight simulations.

 <img src="Rhino Files/photos/office exemple 1.PNG" height="200"/>

 ### Parameters

 - Occupancy : 8am to 6pm 5 days a week
 - Location : Paris (weather file : Paris Orly)
 - Dimensions of the office :